eirikstine/eirikstine.github.io/index.md

 You’ll begin with the basics and progress from the basics of NumPy to topics like the Fourier transform and advanced linear algebra.
 With engaging exercises and expert instruction from Eirik and Stine, you’ll gain the confidence to tackle complex computations with NumPy.

+**Testimonials**:
+- *If you know very little or nothing pertaining to NumPy, then this would be an excellent first course for you.*
+- *Excellent course, good examples, clear communication, good exercises and not too long.*
+- *Great course.
+Well focused on the essential information and well-presented.*

 [Purchase Master Scientific Computing in Python with NumPy for 49.90$](https://www.udemy.com/course/scientific-computing-with-numpy/?couponCode=NOVEMBER_50_OFFER)

 ## Master Academic Typesetting with LaTeX